GoutamVerma/GoutamVerma-SimpleCMS-E.S-GSoC2021-/README.md

 * **Spiral** A gradually shrinking, descending orbit around a point of interest.

+* **REC** it captures the current senario of Liquid Galaxy and then extract the desire data from it.

 This application is developed as part of Google Summer of Code 2021 by Goutam Verma, with Diego Riveros as mentor, and Andreu Ibañez and Ivan J as co-mentos.

 For information regarding how to create content click [here](https://docs.google.com/document/d/1ctusDehQJA2rD2hkLhemHXaoJVU2jk1SpHPEBQ8IngI/edit?usp=sharing)